JirkaKlimes/screen_streaming/readme.md

 -   **Latency Monitoring:** Measure and report latency and frames per second (FPS).
 -   **Graceful Shutdown:** Stop the server gracefully when needed.

+## Network Efficiency Consideration

+Efforts were made to optimize network efficiency, and various encoding methods were explored.
+However, it was observed that encoding added significant processing overhead and introduced more latency than it reduced.
+Therefore, the decision was made to transmit raw screen data, resulting in faster and more responsive screen sharing, especially suitable for LAN environments.

 ## Requirements

 ### VideoClient (Client-side)